student carrying out practical in the lab

 Lewis acids

-Lewis acids are substances which are able to accept a pair of electrons from another species, a Lewis base.
-In order to accept a pair of electrons the Lewis acid must have a space to put them- obviously! that is it must have empty orbitals available.
-Molecules which have less than an octet of electrons (8 electrons) fit the bill here.
-The diagram below shows two common Lewis acid molecules where the central atoms in each molecule only has 6 electrons in their valency or outer electron shell.
+3d representations and models of Lewis acid molecules using aluminium chloride.
+Lewis acids are substances which are able to accept a pair of electrons from another species; that is a Lewis base.
+In order to accept a pair of electrons the Lewis acid must have a space to put them!
+That is it must have empty orbitals available.
+Iron (III) ions (Fe3+) for example have empty d-orbitals which can accept an electron pair while aluminium chloride (AlCl3) has only 6 electrons in its valency shell so like iron(II) ions it has empty orbitals which can accept an electron pair.

-Iron (III) bromide(s) (FeBr3) is the Lewis acid catalyst usually used to brominate aromatic rings while aluminium chloride (AlCl3) or iron (III) chloride (FeCl3) is usually used to chlorinate aromatic rings.
-The Lewis acid catalysts basically polarises the bromine molecule (Br2) which will eventually form a Br+ ion.
-It is the Br+ ion which acts as an electrophile and substitutes onto the aromatic ring replacing one of the hydrogen atoms as it does.
-The formation of the bromide ion is outlined in the image below:
+Iron (III) bromide(s) (FeBr3) is the Lewis acid catalyst or halogen carrier usually used to brominate aromatic rings while aluminium chloride (AlCl3) or iron (III) chloride (FeCl3) is usually used to chlorinate aromatic rings.
+The Lewis acid catalysts works by basically polarising the bromine molecule (Br2) or the chlorine molecule (Cl2) to form a much better electrophile.
+The image below shows how the Lewis acid or halogen carrier is able to polarise the halogen molecule.

 FeBr3 acts as a Lewis acid catalyst and enables bromine to add